 Once you’ve got a rough first draft, even if it’s a bit of a jumbled mess, it’s time for a well-deserved breather.
 We’ll talk about the simple editing process next!

-Step 6: The “Let it Sit” Edit
+Step 6: Editing Your Blog Post: The “Let it Sit” Approach

 Okay, you’ve conquered the first draft.
 Give yourself a high-five, because that’s a major accomplishment!
 Now, the most important part of editing your first post is surprisingly… not editing at all.